keegoid/linux-deploy-scripts/README.md

 If you set the default push method for git to **matching** with `git config --global push.default matching`, then you can simply use `git push origin` to push the current branch you're on whether master or something else.

+And if you set the remote origin address with `git remote add origin https://github.com/yourusername/repo.git`, then you can simply use `git push` to publish your changes to GitHub.

 I hope you find this workflow as easy and efficient as I do.
 Writing in Draft is a real pleasure.
 Tip: press F11 to write without distractions in full-screen mode.

 ## License